tdeekens/promster/readme.md

 Promster has to be setup with your server.
 Either as an Express middleware of an Hapi plugin.
 You can expose the gathered metrics via a built-in small server or through our own.

 > Please, do not be scared by the variety of options. `@promster` can be setup without any additional configuration options and has sensible defaults.
-However, trying to suit many needs and different existing setups (e.g. metrics in milliseconds or having recording rules over histograms) it comes with all those options listed below.
+However, trying to suit many needs and different existing setups (e.g. metrics having recording rules over histograms) it comes with all those options listed below.

 ## The following metrics are exposed